iCliniq Logo

 Welcome back to icliniq.com.

-This joint pain and stiffness of the joints seems new.
+This joint pain and stiffness seem new.
 Can you tell me more about this?
-For how long you have developed this?
+For how long have you been developing this?
 And which joints are involved?
-Are these small joints of hands and wrists, or large joints like knee, hip, elbow, and shoulder?
-How long the stiffness lasts?
+Are these small joints of hands and wrists or large joints like the knee, hip, elbow, and shoulder?
+How long does the stiffness last?

 Patient's Query

-As for the joint pain, it is my hips, knees, and ankles.
-My hip joint hurts the worst, I notice when I fast for a day or two and stay with a liquid diet my stomach swelling and joint pain feel much better.
-But as soon as I start eating again it all comes back.
-I have attached the results from my X-ray as well as a few blood tests including a breath test I had last year for helicobacter pylori.
+As for the joint pain, it is in my hips, knees, and ankles.
+My hip joint hurts the worst.
+I notice when I fast for a day or two and stay on a liquid diet, my stomach swelling and joint pain feel much better.
+But as soon as I start eating again, it all comes back.
+I have attached the results of my X-ray and a few blood tests, including a breath test I had last year for Helicobacter pylori.

 Answered by Dr. Ajeet Kumar